Skip to main content

 The following storage providers are available:

-• AWS S3: Read from and write to Amazon S3 and S3-compatible storage services.
+• AWS S3: Read from and write to Amazon S3 buckets.

 • Stream-based I/O for efficient handling of large files